Jose-Develaw/KnowYoGrow/README.md

 # KnowYoGrow
-Android app aimed to provide an effect-and-race-based filter for marijuana strains
+Android app aimed to provide an effect-and-race-and-flavor-based filter for marijuana strains